 Each week Neon spotlights a different cuisine in the Dining Guide, with Mexican restaurants this week.
 Restaurants are rated on a letter-grade scale, from A to F. Opinions by R-J critic Heidi Knapp Rinella (H.K.R.) are indicated by initials.
-Price symbols are based on the cost of an average entree: $ = entrees less than $10; $ = entrees $10 to $20; $$ = entrees $20 to $30; and $$ = entrees more than $30.
+Price symbols are based on the cost of an average entree: $ = entrees less than $10; $$ = entrees between $10 and $20; $$$ = entrees between $20 and $30; and $$$$ = entrees more than $30.

 South Point, 9777 Las Vegas Blvd.
 South; 797-8075

 Signature dishes: Avocados Baja Miguel’s, Burrito El Patron.